7 Strategies for a Bedtime Routine For Adults

 So, remember you’re not just indulging in laziness the next time you hit that snooze button.
 You’re giving your brain the ultimate TLC, a chance to recharge, repair, and prepare for another vibrant day.

 Sleep isn’t a luxury; it’s a necessity, the foundation for a healthy, happy you.
 So go forth, warriors, and embrace the science of slumber!
 Your brain, your body, and your sanity will thank you for it.
+(2)

-A sleep routine matters for adults, and for the same reasons, it matters for children: it sets the stage for a good night’s slumber, which is essential for physical and mental health.
+A bedtime routine matters for adults, and for the same reasons, it matters for children: it sets the stage for a good night’s slumber, which is essential for physical and mental health.
 Here are a few key reasons why:

 1. It signals your body that it’s time to wind down.
 Our bodies have a natural internal clock, called the circadian rhythm, that regulates our sleep-wake cycle.

 2. It reduces stress and anxiety.
 The world can be stressful; you can carry that stress into bed if you’re not careful.
-A routine can help buffer your busy day and your slumber time.
+A bedtime routine can help buffer your busy day and your slumber time.

 Relax and unwind before letting your mind and body de-stress and prepare for bed.